xlladdins/xll/docs/Excel4MacrosA-D.md

 | 1              | As shown on screen         |
 | 2              | As shown when printed      |

-Size    specifies the size at which to publish a chart.
+Size&nbsp;&nbsp;&nbsp;&nbsp;specifies the size at which to publish a chart.
 Size is only available if a chart is to be published.

 |              |                        |
 | ------------ | ---------------------- |